labstructbioinf/pLM-BLAST/README.md

 import pandas as pd
 results = pd.read_csv("output.csv", sep=";")
 ```
-Note that only the base filename should be specified for the query (extensions are automatically added).
-The `-cpc X` wtih `X` > 0 option enables the use of cosine similarity pre-screening, which improves search speed.
-This option is recommended for typical applications.
+:sun_with_face: Note that only the base filename should be specified for the query (extensions are automatically added). :sun_with_face:

+The `-cpc X` with `X` > 0 option enables the use of cosine similarity pre-screening, which improves search speed.
+This option is recommended for typical applications, such as query vs database search.
 Follow `scripts/example.sh` for more examples and run `plmblast.py -h` for more options.

 ## Use in Python